oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 ```

 ### B. WebCenter Content Server (Optional)
-You need to have a running WebCenter Content Server on any machine.
-The Content server connection details are required for configuring WebCenter Portal during configuration process.
+If you want to integrate Oracle WebCenter Portal with Oracle WebCenter Content Server, you need to have a running Oracle WebCenter Content Server on any machine.
+But if you want to run  [Oracle WebCenter Content Server Container](../../../OracleWebCenterContent/dockerfiles/README.md) on the same machine as Oracle WebCenter Portal Container,

-**Note :** This step is required only when the WebCenter Portal uses Content Server as content repository.
+then it should be running in same network as Oracle WebCenter Portal Container (use above created `WCPortalNET` network)

 ##  Running Oracle WebCenter Portal Docker Container
 To run the Oracle WebCenter Portal Docker container, you need to create:
 * Container to manage the Admin Server.
 * Container to manage the Managed Server.

+**Note :** While Naming Containers avoid using underscore in Container Name to avoid encountering malformed URL exception.
 ### 1. Creating containers for WebCenter Portal Server

-#### 1.1.
+### 1.1.
 Update the environment file

 Create an environment file `webcenter.env.list` file, to define the parameters.